-Academic Penalty Removal for WU grade Effective Fall 2021
+Academic Penalty Removal for WU grade

-• A withdrawal after the financial aid certification date or program adjustment period is assigned the grade of "WD" (Dropped) or "WN" (Never Participated), or "W" (Withdrew) or "WU" (Withdrew Unofficially).
-Currently WD, W, WN are not academically punitive grade i.e., these grades do not impact student GPA.
-For Title IV purpose University uses our Grading policy (this document) for compliance with R2T4 regulations.
-Effective Fall 2021, WU grade will not have punitive impact on student's GPA.
-WU grade will continue to be used to denote Unofficial Withdrawal.
-This Policy shall supersede and override all undergraduate and graduate program-level grading change policies currently in effect at CUNY colleges and schools.
+A withdrawal after the financial aid certification date or program adjustment period is assigned the grade of "WD" (Dropped) or "WN" (Never Participated), or "W" (Withdrew) or "WU" (Withdrew Unofficially).
+Currently WD, W, WN are not academically punitive grades i.e., these grades do not impact student GPA.
+Effective Fall 2021, WU grade will not have punitive impact on student's GPA. student's GPA

+Withdrawal